 Now you know something about how the company’s supply chain is designed, so let’s see how well it works.
 Click on the “Simulation” button in the upper right corner of the edit screen, and a new browser tab opens to show the simulation screen.
 Wait for the supply chain to draw on the map, then click the “Play” button to start the simulation.
 The simulation begins.

-You see vehicles moving on their routes, and on the right side of the screen you see graphic and numeric displays of data generated by the simulation.
-Then at the end of day two a problem occurs at the Ft Wayne store… Your first challenge has just appeared.
+At the end of day two a problem occurs at the Ft Wayne store… Your first supply chain challenge has appeared.

 As the new supply chain manager for Cincinnati Seasonings you have inherited a mess.
 You need to make improvements to the supply chain to get it to run for 30 days.
 You are going to encounter a few problems early on that will cause the supply chain to crash.
 Either too much product builds up at one facility and you run out of storage space, or you run out of product at another facility and can’t meet customer demand.